Krishna-Mali1/wazuh-siem-homelab/README.md

 ---

-## Use Case 2 — File Integrity Monitoring (FIM)
+## Use Case 2 - File Integrity Monitoring (FIM)

 ### Why I Chose This

-Attackers often drop malware in specific Windows folders or modify system files to maintain persistence or redirect traffic.
+Attackers often drop malware in specific Windows folders to modify system files or to maintain persistence or redirect traffic.
 FIM detects these changes in real time.

-### Step 1 — Configure Monitored Directories on Windows
+### Step 1 — Configured Monitored Directories on Windows

-Added attacker-commonly-used directories inside the syscheck block in ossec.conf:
+Added the directories which attackers coomonly use inside the syscheck block in ossec.conf:

 ```xml
 <syscheck>